 (2) Minnesota sporting, the issuing fee is $1; and

-(5) for stamps other than a trout and salmon stamp, and for a special season Canada goose license, there is no fee;
+(5) for stamps other than a trout and salmon stamp, and for a special season Canada goose license, there is no fee; and

-(6) for licenses, seals, tags, or coupons issued without a fee under section 97A.441, there is no fee.
+(6) for licenses issued without a fee under section 97A.441, there is no fee.

 (c) The agent shall keep the issuing fee as a commission for selling the licenses.